xrrhythmsuk/xruk-player/assets/tunes/more-breaks.md

 From the RoR tune Ragga.
 A great way to build up hype or do a heartbeat sound going into...

 **Kickback 2** *Both thumbs over shoulders*
 The high-energy payoff.
-Instead of constant 16s, agogôs can play little bursts of chaos at random.
+Instead of constant 16s, agogôs can play little bursts of chaos at random
-Best to use a break to get back into your main tune.
+Best to use a break to get back into your main tune

 **Zorro Break** *Draw a ‘Z’ in the air*
 Also from Ragga.
-Can be an alternate line for surdos or given to everyone to play once to get out of the Kickbacks.
+Can be an alternate line for surdos or given to everyone to play once to get out of the Kickbacks

 ### Longer